jscheidtmann/solex/README.md

 ### 2022-01-20
 Printed the tube for the camera end: no raft, fine layer setting.
 Did not randomize start points.
 I tried to print the disk to rotate the grating (#8).
-Unfortunately the infill set-up has been destroyed (or there's a bug in the slicer) and the disk has been printed with-out infill.
+Unfortunately the infill set-up has been destroyed (or there's a bug in the slicer or, worst case, there's some dirt in the nozzle) and the disk has been printed with-out infill.
 So will need to repeat that tomorrow.

 Sanded collimator block and slit holder.
 Now they fit easily into each other.
 Mounted the slit on the holder and the holder in the collimator block.
 I first tried using washers, but that didn't work out well.
 I should have watched the video, where no washers are present.